New Bulgarian University: Campus

 The campus consists of two buildings (Buildings 1 and 2) housing the Aula, Library, University Theater, NBU Museum, UniArt Gallery, Medical Center, and a Sports Center surrounded with open green spaces.

 The university has more than 100 halls, computer labs, language and simultaneous interpreting labs, a Mock Courtroom, an Arts Center with practice rooms and studios for students of music, fine arts, design and architecture with a total capacity of 2,500 seats.

 Library

 NBU's academic library houses over 128,000 items accessed by 150,000 annual visitors.

 Reputation

 NBU's IT and management departments rank high in the country.
 As of 2014, NBU ranked second in Bulgaria according to the Webometrics Ranking of World Universities.

+Bogdan Bogdanov Humanities Award

+The Bogdan Bogdanov Humanities Award is an annual national distinction established by the Board of Trustees of New Bulgarian University on 5 December 2016 in memory of the university's founder, the classical philologist and public intellectual Bogdan Bogdanov.

+The award recognizes outstanding achievements in the humanities, culture, arts, and public life in Bulgaria.
+It is presented annually around 2 November, the birth date of Bogdan Bogdanov.
+Laureates receive a diploma, plaque, and monetary prize.